 - The pros and cons of popular gateways

-What’s a website merchant account and do you need one?
+What is a website merchant account and do you need one?

-Which eCommerce payment gateway to use?
+Which eCommerce payment gateway should you use?

 Using a basic PayPal account has no monthly fee, but they will take a small amount off each sale you make.
 How much this is depends on how many sales you make, so the more sales you make, the larger percentage PayPal will take.

 - There are multiple options for your customers to pay, including cheques